 In 1942, Universal Pictures came to A&M to shoot the World War II propaganda film “We’ve Never Been Licked,” using a prop bonfire in a teepee shape to allow for a taller design.
 The structure was fully adopted by Aggies soon after, achieving a world record of the tallest bonfire in 1969 at 109 feet and 10 inches.

-Later shifting to a wedding cake tiered system in the 1970s, which is still roughly used today by the student-run group, Bonfire currently sits no taller than 32 feet at the tip of the logs and 35 feet where the outhouse sits at the top.
+Later shifting to a wedding cake-tiered system in the 1970s, which is still roughly used today by the student-run group, Bonfire currently sits no taller than 32 feet at the tip of the logs and 35 feet where the outhouse sits at the top.

 Since women weren’t allowed into the university until 1974, they could not actively participate in construction until the late 1970s, only becoming fully incorporated into most aspects by the mid-1990s.

 The memorial comprises three sections, each evoking a particular aspect of the Aggie Bonfire: tradition, history and spirit.
-The design is deliberate in every sense, with each of the 89 granite blocks lined along History Walk representing a year Bonfire burned between 1909 and 1998.
+The design is deliberate in every sense, with the 89 granite blocks lined along History Walk representing a year Bonfire burned between 1909 and 1998.
 Notches cut at a point 11/12ths of each stone’s width represent November, the month Bonfire burns.
-Amber lights set within the notches illuminate the walk at night, symbolizing the burning Bonfire.
+Amber lights within the notches illuminate the walk at night, symbolizing the burning Bonfire.

 Along with plaques for students lost in Bonfire-related accidents in previous years, there are 27 granite blocks connected by 12 portals that form the Spirit Ring that recreates the perimeter around the Bonfire stack.